 OR

-Try the Bible studies from Stone Soup for Five. {editting this to add in this Bible study}, I’m currently working through 1 Corinthians on my own, but I might try it with my kids in a year or so.
+Try the Bible studies from Stone Soup for Five. {editing this to add in this Bible study}, I’m currently working through 1 Corinthians on my own, but I might try it with my kids in a year or so.
+I’ve got an entire review of her studies.

 Some good blogs and websites on Bible Study I’ve found recently

-- Denton Bible Church– Another church I enjoy listening to their podcasts.
-Their pastor, Tommy Nelson, has a bit of a “good old boy” feel and laid back feel, that amuses me.
+• Denton Bible Church– Another church I enjoy listening to their podcasts.
+Their pastor, Tommy Nelson, has a bit of a “good old boy” feel and a laid-back feel, which amuses me.

 That’s a lot I just threw at you, and I promise tomorrow we’ll start getting into your kids, but before you can teach your kids it helps to have a firm groundwork yourself.